Security Compliance Best Practices

 NIST, developed by the USA, contains more than 1,300 standard reference documents.
 However, it’s the NIST 800 series that includes the majority of compliance frameworks.
 Among the most popular, we can mention:

-• NIST 800-53, which is mainly oriented at governmental institutions, including federal information systems, agencies, and associated government departments.
-The framework aims to provide a foundation of guiding principles, tactics, technologies, and controls that support any business’s cybersecurity needs and priorities.
+- NIST 800-53, which is mainly oriented at governmental institutions, including federal information systems, agencies, and associated government departments.
+The framework aims to provide a foundation of guiding principles, tactics, technologies, and security controls that support any business operations and cybersecurity needs and priorities.

 NIST Cybersecurity Framework (CSF) 2.0